How Are Employee Stock Options and RSUs Different?

 Pricing The strike price is set when ESOs are offered to an employee, and they pay that price when they exercise their shares.
 The share price is based on the fair market value of the stock on the day the shares vest, and employees get the full-value shares.

-Tax implications The difference between the strike price and the stock’s value on exercise is considered earned income and added to your W-2, where it’s taxed as income.
+Tax implications The difference between the strike price and the stock’s market value on exercise is considered earned income and added to your W-2, where it’s taxed as income.
 If you sell your shares later at a profit, you may also be subject to capital gains tax.
 RSU shares (or cash equivalent) are considered ordinary income as soon as they are vested, and are taxed accordingly.

 If you sell the shares later, capital gains tax rules would apply.